 When to report changes

-How to report a change
+How to report a change or cancel your registration

-If the ownership of the business changes hands - the new owner has to register with HMRC and the previous owner has to cancel their registration.
+If the ownership of the business changes hands, the new owner has to register with HMRC and the previous owner has to cancel their registration.